 Overview

-Osteopathic physicians must demonstrate the knowledge, skills, experience, attitudes, values, and behaviors that facilitate accurate and efficient information gathering, empathetic rapport building, and effective information giving in interactions with the patient and surrogates, the patient’s family members and caregivers, and other members of the interprofessional collaborative team.
+Osteopathic physicians must demonstrate the knowledge, skills, experience, attitudes, values, and behaviors that facilitate accurate and efficient information gathering, empathetic rapport building, and effective information giving in interactions with the patient, their support community, and other members of the interprofessional collaborative team.

 Osteopathic physicians must also demonstrate the ability to effectively document and synthesize clinical findings, diagnostic impressions, and diagnostic and treatment instructions in verbal, written, and electronic format.

-Communication in the English language is essential, as is communication with other members of the health care team, patients, and others when language barriers or other challenges to effective communication are encountered.
-Interpersonal and communication skills for osteopathic medical practice are based on the incorporation of appropriate knowledge, experience, attitudes, values, and behaviors to determine the nature of the patient’s concern or complaint; to develop, maintain, and conclude the therapeutic relationship; and to facilitate patient education, shared decision-making, and implementation of diagnostic and care plans.
+Osteopathic physicians must incorporate appropriate accommodations, including interpretation and translation services, when non-shared language barriers exist.
+Interpersonal and communication skills for osteopathic medical practice are based on the incorporation of inclusive, unbiased, and culturally sensitive knowledge.
+These skills must be used to determine the nature of the patient’s concern, to develop, maintain, and conclude the therapeutic relationship, and to facilitate patient education, shared decision-making, and implementation of diagnostic and care plans.

 Required Elements